 - Continued demographic pressures particularly around looked after children, people with learning disabilities, elderly care and the significant population growth in Midlothian.
 These pressures continue and present a considerable challenge to the Council in both financing them and transforming services to improve ways of managing some of the implications of these pressures; - Pay inflation and Scottish Government Grant Income projections are critical areas of modelling given their overall significance and uncertainty.
-For 2020/21, and again for 2021/22, the Scottish Government published a one year budget and grant settlement, and as such Councils are currently unaware of the level of funding that will be available to them beyond 2021/22.
+For 2020/21 and again for 2021/22 the Scottish Government published a one year budget and grant settlement, and as such Councils are currently unaware of the level of funding that will be available to them beyond 2021/22.
 There are a number of factors, which will influence the level of grant support the Council might expect for 2022/23 and beyond.
 Among these will be a range of economic factors which will influence the resources Scottish Government has at its disposal, whether from the UK Government block grant or through tax revenues directly controlled by Scottish Government.
-The other main factors will be the taxation and spending priorities of the Scottish Government which will be set out in the government's budget bill expected to be presented to Parliament in December 2021; - Requirement to maintain the physical condition of major capital assets such as roads and schools; - Potential impact on local economy following Covid-19 pandemic over the coming years.
+The other main factors will be the taxation and spending priorities of the Scottish Government and the negotiations with other parties in the Scottish Parliament to support the passage of the budget bill; - Requirement to maintain the physical condition of major capital assets such as roads and schools; - Potential impact on local economy following Covid-19 pandemic over the coming years.

-Whilst an assessment of economic factors can be made at this time, based on the information available from the Office of Budget Responsibility, the Scottish Fiscal Commission and Scotland's Fiscal Outlook, the Scottish Government's second medium term financial strategy and the impact of Scottish Government's tax and spending priorities will only become apparent when the Scottish Government's 2022/23 budget is published in December 2021.
+Whilst an assessment of economic factors can be made at this time, based on the information available from the Office of Budget Responsibility, the Scottish Fiscal Commission and Scotland's Fiscal Outlook, the Scottish Governments second medium term financial strategy and the impact of Scottish Governments tax and spending priorities will only become apparent when the Scottish Governments 2022/23 budget is published in December 2021.

 In February 2021 the Council set a budget for 2021/22 which included a council tax freeze in recognition of the unique pressures created by the pandemic and to help protect household incomes.
 In the context of reduced funding and growth in demand for services, the Council has a considerable challenge to ensure its future expenditure plans are sustainable.
-When setting the 2021/22 budget the Council adopted a corporate solution as described further in the Development of the Medium Term Financial Strategy in 'How the Council Manages Risk Section' below and has avoided the need for any additional service cuts.
+When setting the 2021/22 budget the Council adopted a corporate solution which avoided the need for any additional service cuts.
 A similar solution is planned to secure financial balance in 2022/23.